-Montessori Toddler Guide (Ages 18-36 months): Qaren Whitworth
+Toddler Montessori Guide (Ages 18-36 months): Morgan Kirkham

-Shelley is affiliated with The North American Montessori Center and has a Bachelor’s degree from BYU.
+Shelley has a Montessori Early Childhood diploma for children age three to six with The North American Montessori Center and has a Bachelor’s degree from BYU in History.
 She and her husband, Chad, have four children ages 8 to 17 years-old.
 Sign up for Ms. Shelley’s newsletter.

-Primary Montessori Primary Guide (Ages 3 to 5): Amy Holgate
+Primary Montessori Guide (Ages 3 to 5): Amy Holgate

 Amy is pursuing her American Montessori Society accreditation at the Montessori Institute at Westminster College in Salt Lake City.
 She and her husband have three daughters.
 Want to receive Ms. Amy’s newsletter?
 Sign up here.